 As for Teller’s conclusion.
 “What this paper is suggesting, however, is that the dichotomy Baron drew between normalcy and persecution, which allowed him to downplay the significance of violence and antisemitism as factors in the historical process, was too sharp.
 The everyday life that he wanted to understand in order to assess the complete range of factors that shaped Jewish history was not an arena free of violence and persecution––and certainly not of their consequences.
 In almost every time and place, Jewish societies found themselves dealing with difficult and troublesome issues of persecution and its after-effects.”

 If I have cribbed Engel and Teller overmuch for this very long blogpost, it has to do with the excellence of their critical view and my own reliance on the work of Jewish historians for understanding the body of data which is the purview of their disciplinary field.
 As a professor of Jewish thought and philosophy in a department of Religion, I want to make this penultimate comment.
 It is more like a confession.
 Teaching a quick historical survey to medieval Jewish history in the context of an introduction to Judaism or courses in modern Jewish thought and culture, I never quite knew what to do with the thesis.
 I knew or was trained to know that something was wrong with lachrymose version of medieval Jewish history in the Christian world.
 And I presented that version openly as just a dated historiographical construct that did not do justice to the data.
 But what about the unhappy chronicle?
 If at the end of this post I have come away with anything it is this.
-Better than flat assertions meant to contribute to the genre of counter-history is a models like the one used by Teller (derived from sociology, not history) which seems better equipped to negotiate the kinds of social tensions characteristic of Jewish history, particularly insofar as they concern questions basic to human happiness and unhappiness.
+Better than flat assertions meant to contribute to the genre of counter-history are models like the one used by Teller (derived from sociology, not history) that are better equipped to negotiate the kinds of social tensions characteristic of Jewish history.

 SALO BARON AND BARONIANISM IN RETROSPECT